Craig Houk

 Development History

-SYD received a public developmental reading as part of Lab Theater Project's 2023 Summer Concert Readings.
+SYD received a public development reading as part of Lab Theater Project's 2023 Summer Concert Readings.
 The cast featured Heather Cole as Helen Trahan, Nathan Juliano as Bud Trahan, CC Ventura as Sydney Trahan, Katie Calahan as Beverly Larson, and Larry Corwin as Beau Larson.

 Awards/Recognition